secure-foundations/mariposa/README.md

 ### Multiple Mode

-`multiple` mode can be used for larger scale stability testing.
+`multiple` mode can be used for larger scale stability testing over a project.